 - 6. Check that the DIP switches on the board are configured for JTAG programming.
-Now's a good time to leaf through the manual for the board (on the XUPV2P CD or online) if you haven't already-look for the section Configuring the FPGA.... - 7.
+Leaf through Xilinx University Program Virtex-II Pro Development System Hardware Reference Manual on the XUPV2P CD or online) if you haven't already look for the section Configuring the FPGA.... - 7.
 Get a TA to check your connections.
 You can then turn on the power switch (ON and OFF are marked).
 The green power LEDs along the top edge of the board should be illuminated, as should be the green JTAG Config LED on the right side of the board.
 A red System ACE Error LED will also be flashing since the System ACE controller failed to load a configuration from a Compact Flash (CF) card.
 When you turn on your board, the PC it's connected to will detect a new USB device and may require that you install a driver for that device.